Chapter 1 | Here’s to the Nineties

 I smiled back.

-“Hey, toss me a soda.”
+“Hey, toss me a pop.”
 Stone said, waving his hand airily to get his attention.

 I felt something under my shoulder.
 River’s clementine.